opiy-org/asterisk-ari-php/README.md

 https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+for+ARI

-Alternatively use the provided Dockerfile in the docker directory as described below.
+Alternatively use our Dockerfile to fire up Asterisk from Deployment section below.

-##### ARI abstraction layer
-The idea of this client library is to make ARI calls safe and easy.
-Therefore, I wanted to get rid of JSON parsing in my application code.
-Instead, I aim to make it as easy as possible for anyone to talk to ARI without worrying about an implementation of a client stub.
-I already did the work for you :)

-## Features
+## Examples

 #### REST Clients
-Talk to your asterisk instance by the given well documented HTTP clients.
+Talk to your asterisk instance by the given RestClients.
 All requests and responses are mapped onto objects that are easy to understand.

+Following example originates a call using the Channels resource of the Asterisk REST Interface.

+    /* Call the ng-voice office number */

+    $ariChannelsRestClient = new Channels(
+        new AriRestClientSettings('asterisk', 'asterisk')
+    );

+        try {
+            $ariChannelsRestClient->originate('PJSIP/494052475930');
+        } catch (AsteriskRestInterfaceException $e) {
+            $this->logger->error($e->getMessage());
+        }

 #### Web socket client

-Connects to Asterisk via `GET /events` and subscribes either to one, many or all stasis applications running on your Asterisk instance.
+Connects to Asterisk and subscribes to a

-#### Asynchronous stasis application principle
+Stasis application running on your Asterisk instance.
+Following example shows how to define a function and handle the certain event.

+In this case we are handling a `ChannelHangupRequest` event.

+    /**
+     * Write your own Stasis application class that must implement the
+     * StasisApplicationInterface.
+     */
+    class MyExampleStasisApplication implements AsteriskStasisApplication {
+        /*
+         * Define a function named after the occuring Asterisk event you want to handle.
+         *
+         * This event is triggered for channels that have been hung up.
+         *
+         * @param ChannelHangupRequest $channelHangupRequest The Asterisk event */
+        public function channelHangupRequest(ChannelHangupRequest $channelHangupRequest): void
+        {
+            echo 'This is the default hangup handler triggered by channel ' . "'{$channelHangupRequest->getChannel()->getId()}' :-)";
+        }
+    }

+    $ariUser = 'asterisk';
+    $ariPass = 'asterisk';

+    // Initialize your Stasis application
+    $ariRestClientSettings = new AriRestClientSettings($ariUser, $ariPass);

+    $myExampleStasisApplication = new MyExampleStasisApplication();

+    // Inject dependencies into your web socket client object
+    $ariWebSocket = new WebSocketClient(
+        new WebSocketSettings($ariUser, $ariPass),
+        $myExampleStasisApplication,
+        new AriFilteredMessageHandler(
+            $myExampleStasisApplication,
+            new Applications($ariRestClientSettings)
+        )
+    );

+    // Start the web socket client
+    $ariWebSocket->start();

-You can check ExampleApp in `examples` directory for some basic event's logic.
+You can find a detailed example in the `examples` directory.

-#### Asterisk Docker container
+## Running the tests

+Please run the following:

+`composer test`

+Don't worry about the mocked exception messages, which are logged as error messages :)

+### Coding style tests

+Please run this for code sniffing

+`composer lint `

+Please run this for static code analysis

+`composer sca`

+## Deployment

+We added the Dockerfile in the `docker/asterisk/` directory where you can also find some example configuration files for your own Asterisk instance.

-Preferably use the provided Dockerfile in this library to compile your own asterisk container.
+Preferably use the provided Dockerfile in this library to compile your own Asterisk container.

     cd docker/asterisk
     docker build -t --build-arg asterisk_version=16.2.1 asterisk:latest .